fooock/dca-cefi/README.md

 | `assets`     	| `BTC`                                       |
 | `exchanges`  	| `bitso`                              	|

-In total this second strategy will use `20 BUSD` to buy `BTC` from Bitso.
+In total this second strategy will use a total of `20 BUSD` to buy `BTC` from Bitso.

 >Note that our strategy will interact with two exchanges, so we need to create the required API keys and
 >secrets to be able to recover information from our account.